 The digital art collective teamLab—an interdisciplinary group consisting of artists, scientists, and more—has had multiple exhibitions around and beyond Japan over the past few years.
 Despite its Japanese roots, it was only in 2018 that teamLab finally launched permanent (or, at least, long-term) installations in Japan.
 Better late than never, we suppose.

 The Mori Building Digital Art Museum is unlike any museum that you’ve ever seen.
 This 10,000 square meter space uses 520 computers and 470 projectors to create an experience that will stimulate all five senses.
 There’s no set course for enjoying this digital art museum, so just let your curiosity and imagination wander, and pick any path to start.

 What is the Mori Building Digital Art Museum: teamLab Borderless like?

-You won’t step into the same museum twice.
+You can’t step into the same museum twice.
 The art is dynamic and constantly in motion.
 In just a few minutes, you can experience a change of scenery—a burst of purple flowers here, a shower of sunflowers there—even while standing in the same spot.
 Step back into that same flower forest a little later, and you’ll find that the seasons have changed.

 The museum isn’t called “Borderless” for nothing—the art moves freely.
 Walking down hallways, you might find yourself with interesting company, as a lively procession of performers joins you only to fade as you reach your destination.